amarinediary/Puppeteer-AWS-Elastic-Beanstalk-Deployment-Hotfix/README.md

 |Platform version|`5.4.3 (Recommended)`|

 ## Quick start
-Download the repository, and use it as your deployement folder:
+Clone this repository, and use it as your deployement folder:

 1. `git clone https://github.com/amarinediary/Marionette.git`